 Stadia is the name of Google's game streaming service.
 Similar to NVIDIA GeForce Now and Amazon Luna, it's a platform that allows you to play video games on virtually any device by streaming games that are hosted on cloud servers.
 You don't download any games; instead, you can stream them directly to your devices, so long as your internet is fast enough to support Stadia.

 The benefit of Stadia is that you don't need an expensive PC or powerful next-gen console to play new games with beautiful graphics and high framerates.
-You can play on the devices you own already — there's a huge list of Stadia-compatible phones and devices, including iPhones, Macbooks, Chromebooks, Chrome OS tablets, and Chromecasts.
-If you want to play on your television, you'll need to buy a Chromecast Ultra for now, but some future televisions with Google TV will support Stadia by default.
+You can play on the devices you own already.
+There's a huge list of Stadia-compatible phones and devices, including iPhones, Macbooks, Chromebooks, Chrome OS tablets, and Android TV or Google TV devices for televisions.

 Stadia Plans and global availability

-One of the most common questions about Stadia is whether or not you need to subscribe to it in order to use it.
+One of the most common questions about Stadia is whether or not you need to subscribe to it to use it.
 The answer is no. Like any other gaming library, you can buy and play any game you'd like without a membership.
-However, a Stadia Pro membership gives you certain perks that are worth seriously considering if you plan on using Stadia on a regular basis.
+However, a Stadia Pro membership gives you certain perks worth seriously considering if you plan to use Stadia regularly.

 The second difference is that Stadia Pro members get access to a Stadia Pro library of games that can be added to your library for free — though they'll be removed if you unsubscribe.
 Unlike other gaming memberships that limit free games to a two-week or one-month window, Pro games can all be downloaded at once; however, Stadia can also remove them from your library once their Pro period ends.